warrendeleon/rn-warrendeleon/docs/planning/epics/EPIC-002-quality-reliability.md

 This epic is complete when:

-1. ✅ Error Resilience: ErrorBoundary deployed at root and feature levels, catches all component errors
+1. [x] Error Resilience: ErrorBoundary deployed at root and feature levels, catches all component errors
-2. ✅ Test Coverage Target: Coverage increased from 36.72% to 60%+
+2. [x] Test Coverage Target: Coverage increased from 36.72% to 60%+
-3. ✅ All Tests Pass: 8 task test suites complete with meaningful assertions
+3. [x] All Tests Pass: 8 task test suites complete with meaningful assertions
-4. ✅ No Regressions: All existing functionality verified through tests
+4. [x] No Regressions: All existing functionality verified through tests
-5. ✅ Developer Confidence: Team can refactor without fear of breaking changes
+5. [x] Developer Confidence: Team can refactor without fear of breaking changes

 ---